openai/mujoco-py/README.md

 This is particularly useful on Ubuntu 14.04, which does not have a GLFW package.

+### Locating the MuJoCo Pro binaries and MuJoCo Pro license key

+`mujoco-py` assumes your MuJoCo binaries and MuJoCo license key are located at `~/.mujoco/mjpro150` and `/.mujoco/mjkey.txt` respectively.

+If this is not the case for you installation, you may override this default by specifying environment variables.
+This is particularly useful in cloud, cluster, and Docker environments.

+    export MUJOCO_PY_MUJOCO_PATH=/path/to/your/.mujoco/or/equivalent

+`MUJOCO_PY_MUJOCO_PATH` specifies an alternative path to the directory that is usually `~/.mujoco`.
+If this environment variable is set and non-empty, it is used as the directory prefix for `mjpro150` and `mjkey.txt`, replacing `~/.mujoco`.

+    export MUJOCO_LICENSE_PATH=/path/to/your/mujoco/pro/license

+`MUJOCO_LICENSE_PATH` provides an alternative path to the MuJoCo Pro key.
+If set and non-empty, this environment variable overrides the path to the file containing the MuJoCo Pro license key, including any alternative path induced by `MUJOCO_PY_MUJOCO_PATH`.

+    export MUJOCO_PY_MJPRO_PATH=/path/to/your/mjpro150

+`MUJOCO_PY_MJPRO_PATH` provides and alternative path to the `mjpro150` directory.
+If set and non-empty, this environment variable overrides the path to the `mjpro150` directory, including any alternative path induced by `MUJOCO_PY_MUJOCO_PATH`.

 ## Usage Examples

 A number of examples demonstrating some advanced features of `mujoco-py` can be found in [`examples/`](/./examples/).
 These include: